 Sergey Solonin.
 Mr. Sergey Solonin has served as our director since December 2010 and as our chief executive officer since October 2012.
 He was nominated to our board of directors by Saldivar.
 Mr. Solonin is an entrepreneur and has over 14 years of experience in the payment services and banking industries.
 He is one of the co-founders of OSMP and from April 2009 until October 2012 served as an advisor to the president on financial matters at OSMP.
 Mr. Solonin is currently the chief executive officer of Qiwi-Service JSC, a position he has held since October 2012.
 He also serves on the board of directors of Qiwi Bank and from March 1999 until September 2009 was the chairman of its board of directors.
-Mr. Solonin is also an executive of ITbillion LLC as well as one of the two directors of iTech Advisors Ltd. Mr. Solonin graduated from the Russian Financial Institution in 1996 with a degree in economics.
+Mr. Solonin is also an executive of ITbillion LLC as well as one of the two directors of iTech Advisors Ltd. and a director of OJSC United Art Tickets.
+Mr. Solonin graduated from the Russian Financial Institution in 1996 with a degree in economics.

 Andrei Muravyev.
 Mr. Andrei Muravyev has served as our director since May 2013.
 He was nominated to our board of directors by Palmway.
 Mr. Muravyev is an entrepreneur and is one of the co-founders of Parus Capital Limited, an investment company.
 He was also one of the co-founders of OJSC Holding Company Sibirskiy Cement, one of the largest cement producers in Russia.
 He is a director and a chief executive officer of Parus Capital Limited, a position he has held since September 2008.
 From August 2004 until August 2008 Mr. Muravyev was a director and a chief executive officer of OJSC Holding Company Sibirskiy Cement.

 Mr. Muravyev graduated from Kemerovo State Technical University in 1997 with a degree in economics.
 He also graduated with a BA from San Francisco University in 1998 with a degree in finance.

-Igor Mikhaylov.
-Mr. Igor Mikhaylov has served as our director since May 2013.
+Igor Mikhailov.
+Mr. Igor Mikhailov has served as our director since May 2013.
 He was nominated to our board of directors by Dargle and Bralvo.
-Mr. Mikhaylov is an entrepreneur with over 14 years of experience in the payment services industry.
+Mr. Mikhailov is an entrepreneur with over 14 years of experience in the payment services industry.
 He is one of the co-founders of OSMP.
+Mr. Mikhailov is as an advisor to the president on strategic planning at OSMP, a position he has held since November 2007.

 Matthew Hammond.
 Mr. Matthew Hammond has served as our director since September 2011.
 He was nominated to our board of directors by Mail.ru.
-He is the managing director and the chief financial officer of Mail.ru, positions he has held since April 2011 and June 2013, respectively.
+He is a managing director and a deputy chief financial officer of Mail.ru, a position he has held since April 2011.
 He also serves on the board of directors of Mail.ru, a position he has held since May 2010.
 Mr. Hammond is also a non-executive director of Nautilus Minerals Inc., Strike Resources and Puricore.
 Previously, Mr. Hammond was a group strategist for Metalloinvest Holdings where he managed Metalloinvest's non-core asset portfolio and advised its board of directors on investment strategy, mergers and acquisitions and foreign exchange transactions.
 Prior to that, he was a technology analyst at Credit Suisse from 1997 until 2009.
 Mr. Hammond graduated with a BA from Bristol University in 1997 with a degree in economics and history.